 Nursing Home Dialysis

 If you start to provide PD and/or home HD in one or more nursing homes, you must have an agreement with the nursing home.
-You must notify the SA of that agreement by submitting a new CMS 3427.
+You must notify the SA (or your AO if your facility is accredited) of that agreement by submitting a new CMS 3427.
 If your clinic is CMS-certified through AO-accreditation of deemed status, send that form to your AO instead.
 Complete these fields:

 - Field 1 – Type of application/notification: Choose Other #6